Tesla2fox/paliangjiying.github.io/_machine_learning/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "AUCC"
-collection: teaching
+collection: machine_learning
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /machine_learning/AUCC
-venue: "University 1, Department"
+#venue: "Beijing"
-date: 2014-01-01
+date: 2024-12-29
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.